rendiffdev/ffprobe-api/docs/README.md

 # 📚 FFprobe API Documentation

-Welcome to the comprehensive documentation for the FFprobe API - an enterprise-grade media analysis service.
+Welcome to the comprehensive documentation for the FFprobe API.
+This directory contains everything you need to successfully deploy, configure, and use the API.

 ## 🗂️ Documentation Structure